agrawal35/git-group-activity/README.md

 You can see that we did a fast forward merge because there were no branches that diverge from the develop branch.
 Additionally, all branches were merged with the develop branch at the time of the merge.

+Merge Conflict Scenario: In a collaborative project, the "develop" branch focuses on implementing new features, while the "conflict_branch" addresses a critical bug fix.
+Both branches concurrently modify a fundamental function within a shared file, leading to conflicting changes.
+When attempting to merge the branches, Git encounters a merge conflict, requiring manual intervention to adjust the differing alterations and ensure the codebase remains functional and coherent.